nelmaliki/nelmaliki.github.io/README.md

 To host locally - `npm run build` then `npx serve out`

-For the LLM side of things to work, you will need to create a .env.local file and include this in it: GEMINI_API_KEY=YOUR_KEY_HERE
+For the LLM side of things to work, you will need to create a .env.local file and include the following:
+GEMINI_API_KEY=YOUR_KEY_HERE
+BUILD_ENV="DEV"